Winnti Scenario: Biotech R&D Espionage

 Chief Executive Officer: Phillip Christensen

-“I need a defensible scope statement – not certainty.
-If we can document what we know and what we do not know, I can have that conversation with the counterparty.
-What I cannot do is walk in without a position.”
+What do stakeholders need to know?: “I need a defensible scope statement – not certainty.
+If we can document what we know and what we do not know, I can have that conversation with stakeholders.
+What I cannot do is communicate without a position.”

 Chief Technology Officer: Katrine Fønsmark